what we stand for

 Stimulate inflow of community services

-The mission of the Impact Investing Group is to educate, inspire, and develop undergraduate students to become future leaders in impact investing.
-We want to show students through first hand experiences that making a positive impact can be synonymous with strong financial returns and a long-term career to pursue.
-We have done this through our Impact Microfinance Fund, which provides affordable microloans to entrepreneurs who face a capital barrier, consulting for these entrepreneurs as well as numerous PE & VC funds, researching the micro-business gap in Wayne and Washtenaw county and creating a quantitative impact measurement tool for small businesses, publishing industry impact investment reports for Kresge Library, and organizing impact investing symposiums.
+The mission of the Impact Investing Group is to educate, inspire, and promote undergraduate students to become future leaders in impact investing.
+We want to show students through first hand experiences that making a positive, long-lasting impact can be synonymous with strong financial returns and a long-term career to pursue.
+We have accomplished this through three primary initiatives— first is our Impact Microfinance Fund, which provides affordable microloans to local entrepreneurs who face capital barriers.
+We then support these entrepreneurs with consulting services to help them further expand their businesses.
+Our research branch also works to explore the micro-business gap in Wayne and Washtenaw county areas and creates tools to quantitatively measure impact and sustainability for small businesses, publishing industry impact investment reports for Kresge Library and organizing impact investing symposiums.

-If you would like to learn more about our club or how you can join our community, please feel free to contact me at firstname.lastname@example.org.
-Thank you for your time and have a great day!
+If you would like to learn more about our club or how you can join our community, please feel free to contact me at email@example.com.
+We hope to see you get involved soon!